ruqyahbd/muhammadtim.com/shortcuts.md

 *  صلى الله عليه وسلم  (saaw)
 * Allāh (I replace the spelling of the word Allah without the bar over the a to make the spelling better)

-When I'm translating on my Mac, I even add shortcuts for the proper romanized equivalents of Arabic letters, like:
+When I'm translating on my Mac, I even add shortcuts for the proper romanised equivalents of Arabic letters, like:

 * ā (//a)
 * ī (//i)
 * ū (//u)

+Even better, you can now sync shortcuts between iOS and OS X using iCloud, as mentioned [here](http://www.cultofmac.com/253798/sync-your-keyboard-shortcuts-via-icloud-in-mavericks-os-x-tips/).

 The double forward slash is just a quick way for me to type the shortcut without worrying about it happening by accident.
 Obviously, that wouldn't work on a mobile because the forward slash is awkward to write, but on my iPhone at least it's easy to write ā by just holding down the 'a' key, so no need for a shortcut there.

 To conclude, I'm not suggesting that you give up writing the phrases properly, as this is always the preferred option and the most correct in terms of Islamic manners, and it has a reward in the sight of Allāh.
 What I am saying is that it is a lot better to have the phone write assalāmu 'alaykum for you, than for you to send someone a message starting *slmz*!

 **PS:** while I'm on writing this, I'll also mention that it is not appropriate to say to someone *jazākallāh* without adding *khayran*.
 The word *jazā* in Arabic is used for both good and bad, including being used for [the punishment of the people of Hellfire](http://quran.com/9/95).
-Even if it's clear what you mean, it's good etiqutte to follow the Sunnah and say the whole thing!
+Even if it's clear what you mean, it's good etiquette to follow the Sunnah and say the whole thing!